flofriday/blog/posts/50-shades-of-kotlin/post.md

 val may = 05
 ```

-We're almost done but it is important to mention that floating points can also directly start with a dot or can contain the _E Noation_.
+We're almost done, but floating points can also directly start with a dot or can contain the _E Noation_.

 ```kotlin
 val x = .123